Table of Contents

 When talking about guitars, it’s impossible to ignore the impact ESP has had on the industry.
 Established in Tokyo, Japan in 1975, ESP has grown into a brand revered for its attention to detail.

 But also bold aesthetics, and powerful sound.
-Guitarists seeking a distinctive instrument that speaks to their unique style have been drawn to ESP.
+Guitarists seeking a specific instrument that speaks to their style have been drawn to ESP.

 ESP is known for crafting instruments that don’t shy away from making a statement.
 Their iconic series like the Eclipse, Horizon, and Viper showcase daring shapes.